Can I Change My Residential Mortgage to Buy to Let?

 6. Regulations - familiarise yourself with local regulations and legal requirements for renting out a property.
 Compliance with these regulations is crucial to avoid any legal issues

 7. Affordability - ensure that you can afford the mortgage payments on a buy-to-let basis.
-Lenders may have specific affordability criteria for these types of mortgages
+Lenders may have specific affordability criteria for buy to let mortgages

 It's crucial to work closely with a mortgage broker or lender throughout this process to understand all the implications and make informed decisions.
 Keep in mind that each lender may have different policies and procedures, so it's important to communicate openly and seek professional advice if needed.